telerik/blazor-docs/components/treeview/events.md

 ## OnItemDoubleClick

-The `OnItemDoubleClick` event fires as a response to the user double clicking on a TreeView node.
+The `OnItemDoubleClick` event fires when the user double-clicks a TreeView node.

 The event handler receives a `TreeViewItemDoubleClickEventArgs` object which provides the model of the clicked node in the `Item` field that you can cast to your model type.